 - your BU student reference number (starting with 5).

-The COA is set by BU and approved by our Students’ Union (SUBU) in May each year, and it is increased in line with inflation for each academic year.
-These educational costs relate only to you, the student.
-These costs cannot include costs for partners or children (other than childcare or nursery costs).
-These broad-based costs can be broken down as follows as a guide as to how much you may need for your year of study:
+The COA is set by BU and approved by our Students’ Union (SUBU) annually in May and it is calculated in line with inflation for each academic year.
+These educational costs relate only to you, the student, and cannot include costs for partners or children (other than childcare or nursery costs).
+These broad-based costs can be broken down as follows as a guide as to how much you may need for one academic year:

 - Tuition fees